AFSC staff at an interfaith action calling on the Biden administration to help end the war in Sudan.

-Over the past year, the war in Sudan has claimed thousands of lives and displaced millions more.
-Despite the immense human toll and widespread famine raising fears of another genocide, global media coverage has been surprisingly sparse.
-Much of the international community has also largely ignored this crisis.
+The human toll will only continue to grow.
+Yet global media coverage remains sparse, and much of the international community has ignored this crisis.
 This is a stark contrast to the global outcry during the Darfur crisis in 2003.

 Today, it is crucial for both the U.S. and the international community to take decisive action toward achieving a peaceful resolution to this devastating conflict.
 Here are four things you need to know.